hazelcast/hazelcast/hazelcast-documentation/src/Storage.md

 <br></br>
 ***RELATED INFORMATION***

-*Please refer to [Hazelcast JCache](#hazelcast-jcache) chapter for the details of Hazelcast JCache implementation.
+*Please refer to the [Hazelcast JCache chapter](#hazelcast-jcache) chapter for the details of Hazelcast JCache implementation.
 As mentioned, High-Density Memory Store is used with Hazelcast JCache implementation.*
 <br></br>